The Unvanquished game turned 10 years old this year! We published 0.53.1 this month, ➡️ Download and join the game!

 Daniel “dandoombuggy” McCarthy who modeled the Tyrant, the Tube, the Trapper and textured the Dretch is now a Senior 3D Artist having worked on games like Total War: Warhammer 2.

-Ludwig “Geno527” Dresch is also now a Lead Env Art at GFactory, and after having modeled for Unvanquished what became our current Lucifer canon, worked on games like Dishonored 2 and WarCry.
+Ludwig “Geno527” Dresch is also now a Lead Env Art at GFactory, and after having modeled for Unvanquished what became our current Lucifer canon, having then worked on games like Dishonored 2 and WarCry.

-Vincent “Warvinc” Monfette who modeled for Unvanquished the current armoury, the current telenode and the old drill looks to now be Assistant Art Director at Ubisoft Saguenay, having worked on games like Tom Clancy’s Rainbow Six Siege!
-Casey Addler who modeled for Unvanquished the female soldier model (we still need to import it in game though!), modeled the granger model and re-textured a male soldier model (the one by RXMT), he is now an Environment and Character Artist at Microsoft.
+Vincent “Warvinc” Monfette who modeled for Unvanquished the current Armoury, the current Telenode and the old Drill looks to now be Assistant Art Director at Ubisoft Saguenay, having worked on games like Tom Clancy’s Rainbow Six Siege!
+Casey Addler who modeled for Unvanquished the female soldier model (we still need to import it in game though!), modeled the granger model and re-textured a male soldier model (the one by RXMT), is now an Environment and Character Artist at Microsoft.

 Raphaël “RXMT” Moreault-Truchon seems to have moved from video game digital design to the cinema industry and have worked of a bunch of movies, credited as digital compositor or vfx artist.
 Before that he did for Unvanquished the Dragoon, the Overmind and a male soldier model.